Follow these simple tips to keep your roller shutters in perfect working order.

 Excess dirt on the surface of the shutter can also result in the slats becoming scratched.

-Gently wipe your shutters using the cloth, water and detergent.
-Make sure you pay close attention to the hard to reach spots between the slats and along the guides – these spots are where most of the dirt will build up.
+Gently wipe your shutters using a cloth, water and detergent.
+Make sure you pay close attention to the hard-to-reach spots between the slats and along the guides – these spots are where most of the dirt will build up.

 Avoid using a side-to-side motion, as it could cause the individual slats in the shutter to become misaligned.
 Should this happen, you may experience some issues when you operate your shutters.

 After you’ve thoroughly wiped them, give them a quick rinse with clean water and dry them with a soft cloth.
 Be sure to use the up and down motion so your slats stay in the proper alignment.